 Another algae superfood, chlorella is similar to spirulina in many ways.
 It is not quite as dark green, although still a rich green color.
 It grows in freshwater and is high in protein and other nutrients.
 Chlorella has an extremely high photosynthetic efficiency meaning that compared to a lot of other foods or plants, it can be cultivated relatively quickly and easily making it a very sustainable and crop to produce.
 It was actually seen as a possible solution to world hunger issues and then later on that researchers realized the many health benefits of chlorella.

-One of the key benefits of chlorella is its ability to cling to heavy metals, which makes it ideal for aiding in detox.
+One of the key benefits of this super green is its ability to cling to heavy metals, which makes it ideal for aiding in detox.
 Not everyone has high levels of heavy metals in their system, but quite often, the air we breath and the water we drink has traces of pollution and heavy metals.
 If heavy metals build up in our bodies, they can become a more serious concern, so regularly taking chlorella can help your body rid itself of these metals and keep the risks of high toxicity levels low.
 Chlorella is also made up of several compounds that are proven antioxidants, such as chlorophyll, vitamin c and beta-carotene.
 Antioxidants are primarily helpful in fighting against chronic diseases and studies have shown that chlorella may help reduce the symptoms of diabetes.
 While studies are still being done, there has been promising research showing the positive anti-cancer effects of chlorella.

 How to Consume: